 “The nylon caught on for two reasons: first of all, it’s very durable, and second, it lights beautifully,” Baker told MoMA.
 “Dupont puts out a great product just for flags, it’s called Oxford Weave, and it lights rather like stained glass and in some of the photographs you’ll see the sunlight coming through and it makes a rainbow on the pavement.
 That’s something that I think really captured the public’s imagination.”

 The flag was further modified the following year, when the turquoise stripe was dropped.
 While accounts differ as to the precise reason, they all come back to a desire to be able to split it in half more easily for display purposes.

-Baker, by the way, has stayed busy since sewing the first flag in 1978.
-In fact, in 2003 he helped create the world’s biggest LGBT flag ever—it stretched a mile and a quarter across Key West, from the Gulf of Mexico to the Atlantic Ocean.
+Since that time, the rainbow has become the popular symbol of the LGBTQ+ community.
+Baker, for his part, stayed busy after sewing that first flag in 1978: In 2003, he helped create the world’s biggest rainbow flag ever—it stretched a mile and a quarter across Key West, from the Gulf of Mexico to the Atlantic Ocean.
 Afterward, sections of the flag were then sent to more than 100 cities around the world.